gofenris/async-project-template/README.md

 * [ ] Dataset readme and checklist implementation a la Deon
 * [ ] Slightly more complex variation of this template that has data validation and deployment options, recalling the Yertle project.

-# Acknowledgements
+## License and Author

+License: Obviously feel free to use, edit and do whatever with this template.
+It's just a template.
+Attributions not necessary but welcome.
+If you have suggestions for improvement, feel free to create an issue or submit a pull request.
+Thank you!

+Authors: @amanahuja and team @gofenris.

-This repository and template was inspired by Chris Diehl at The Data Guild.
+Acknowledgement: The original concept by Chris Diehl et al. at The Data Guild.